41y08h/fquery/README.md

 Similar to queries, you can also use the `useMutation` hook to mutate data on the server or just anywhere, just return a `Future` in your mutation function and you're good to go.

-The following example illustrates almost the full usage of the features that comes with mutations.
+The following example illustrates almost the full usage of the features that come with mutations.
 Here we're adding a new todo asynchronously and also doing **optimistic updates**.

 ### Example